dustin-anthc/test-wiki-cloning/AKWarm-Software-Overview.md

 1. Documents that describe in more detail most of the major Visual Basic projects found in the AkWarm solution.

-2. A document titled “Energy Library Developer Documentation” that gives details on data entry and file conversion procedures for the database that supplies read-only information to the AkWarm application.
+2. A document titled [[Energy Library Developer Documentation|Energy-Library-Development-Project]] that gives details on data entry and file conversion procedures for the database that supplies read-only information to the AkWarm application.

 3. Approximately 20,000 lines of comments are embedded in the source code and provide detailed low-level documentation of the application.